Bonus sacrifice – how to save tax

 If we compare this to the normal personal pension contributions, these are made from your post-tax income.
 This means that you pay Income Tax and National Insurance at the standard rates.
 You then get 20% tax relief at source into your pension, plus 20-25% additionally via your tax return later if you pay income tax at 40% or 45%.

 If you pay into an occupational pension scheme, this is paid in via the net pay arrangement, which is different from the rules for personal pensions.
-You would still benefit from savings to National Insurance.
+You will still benefit from savings to National Insurance.

 Our article on pension tax relief explains more about how this works with standard pension contributions.